jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 layout: post
 title: Building Raspberry Pi Systems with Yocto
 description: "Building customized systems for the Raspberry Pi using tools from the Yocto Project"
-date: 2017-08-17 05:30:00
+date: 2017-10-26 05:30:00
 categories: rpi
 tags: [linux, rpi, yocto, rpi2, rpi3, rpi zero, rpi zero wireless, rpi compute]
 ---

-Building systems for [Raspberry Pi][rpi] boards using tools from the [Yocto Project][Yocto].
+This post is about building Linux systems for [Raspberry Pi][rpi] boards using tools from the [Yocto Project][Yocto].

-The example images in [meta-rpi][meta-rpi] build systems that support C, C++, [Qt5][qt], Perl and Python development, the languages and tools that I commonly use.
-Other languages are supported, but you will have to add the packages to your image recipe.

-Yocto is a good tool for building minimal, customized systems like one for a dedicated hacking project or more commonly for industrial or commercial embedded products.
+Yocto is a set of tools for building a customized Linux distribution.
+The systems are usually meant for a particular target application with known requirements, likely a commercial product.

-If you are looking for a full-featured desktop experience you will probably be better off sticking with [Raspbian][raspbian] or another of the more popular, user friendly [RPi distributions][rpi-distros].
+If you are looking for a general purpose system with the availability of pre-built packages you can install anytime you are probably better off with a distribution like [Raspbian][raspbian].

-If the following are important to you then a build system like this (Yocto) or [Buildroot][jumpnow-buildroot] might be what you are looking for.
+What custom build systems like Yocto or [Buildroot][jumpnow-buildroot] provide are

 * Small image sizes
 * Quick boot times
 * Read-only rootfs
 * Tight control of all software installed

-You can build *systemd* systems with Yocto, but the default images I'm building from [meta-rpi][meta-rpi] use *sysvinit*.
+The systems built from the [meta-rpi][meta-rpi] layer described here use the same BCM firmware, linux kernel and include the same dtb overlays as the official Raspbian systems.
+It is only the **userland** software that differs.

+There are a few example **images** in [meta-rpi][meta-rpi] that support C, C++, [Qt5][qt], Perl and Python development, languages and tools I commonly use.

+There are also a few security related tools, again just things that I like to use.

+These are only demos and you should modify or create your own image **recipes** for your own project.

+My systems use **sysvinit**, but Yocto supports **systemd** if you would rather use that.

 If you are [Qt5][qt] developer then you will appreciate that the RPi comes with working OpenGL drivers for the GPU.
 This means [Qt OpenGL][qt-opengl] and [Qt QuickControls2][qt-quickcontrols2] applications will work when using the [eglfs][qt-eglfs] platform plugin.